Prior to studying an MBA, and also throughout the graduate course, many people will ask you a simple question – ‘Why are you studying an MBA?’.

 Growth, of course, at some stage means finding new customer segments and entering foreign markets.
 This challenge is the same for managers and leaders within organisations.
 Most MBA programs have a focus on entrepreneurship because it is often just as important within large organisations as it is for fast-moving startups.

-All in all, an MBA teaches its students how to have a strategic overview of an entire business, how to see the forest despite the trees.
+All in all, an MBA teaches its students how to have a strategic overview of an entire business.

 If an MBA is boiled down to a single idea, that idea could well be ‘leadership’.